Regular procedure

 The law establishes that the court may order the hearing of the asylum seeker when it considers that it is useful to settle the case.[90]

 The Regional Court in Galaţi hears the asylum seeker ex officio depending on the case or if the lawyer requests it.
-In some cases the judge asks the applicant if he or she has something to add; in others the judge may ask questions.
+In some cases, the judge asks the applicant if they have something to add; in others the judge may ask questions.
+This remained the same in 2023.[97]

-In the Regional Court of Baia Mare, according to the director, the court decides if it hears the asylum seeker or not.
+In the Regional Court of Baia Mare, according to the director, the court decides whether to hear the asylum seeker.

 In Giurgiu it was reported that attorneys request the hearing but judges do not always grant the request.
 As regards the actual hearing of the applicant, some of the judges ask the applicants if they have anything else to add, others allow the applicants to recount their stories again in a few minutes.